-Cytoplasm is the part of the cell that contains various organelles such as mitochondria, ribosomes, Golgi bodies, etc.
+The cytoplasm is the cell that contains various organelles such as mitochondria, ribosomes, Golgi bodies, etc.

 The fluid that fills up the cells is referred to as the cytoplasm.
-It encompasses the cytosol with filaments, ions, proteins, and macromolecular structures and also other organelles suspended in the cytosol.
+It encompasses the cytosol with filaments, ions, proteins, macromolecular structures, and other organelles suspended in the cytosol.

 The cytoplasm in the eukaryotic cells associates with the cell contents except for the nucleus.
-But in prokaryotic cells, as they do not possess a defined nuclear membrane, the cytoplasm possesses the genetic material of the cell.
-The cells, in comparison to the eukaryotes, are smaller and have an uncomplicated arrangement of the cytoplasm.
+But in prokaryotic cells, as they do not possess a defined nuclear membrane, the cytoplasm possesses the cell’s genetic material.
+In comparison to the eukaryotes, the cells are smaller and have an uncomplicated arrangement of the cytoplasm.

 - The nucleus, one of the biggest organelle.
 They have exclusive control of a cell.
 Lastly, the cytoplasm is a jelly-like material in which the cell organelles are implanted.

 The cytoplasm is an essential component of the cell.
 It is a semi-liquid jelly-like material, which joins the nucleus and the cell membrane.
-In the cell, the cytoplasm is embedded, while other cell organelles such as endoplasmic reticulum, mitochondria, ribosomes, vacuoles, etc. are all suspended within it.
+In the cell, the cytoplasm is embedded, while other cell organelles such as the endoplasmic reticulum, mitochondria, ribosomes, vacuoles, etc., are all suspended within it.